garyszekely/cs326-final-team-dalet/docs/milestone2.md

 Body: email, password
 "Login" the user by verifying that the email is associated with a user and checks if the password is correct.

+- /page
+Post
+Body: String of html file
+Redirects to the page indicated.

 - /student/new
 POST
 Body: firstName, lastName, email, username, password